Silentsoul04/BountyBrick/README.md

 - [x] Able to fork and remove repos on github profile
 - [x] Find most optimal way to integrate Debricked API for uploads
 - [ ] Subscription system (Debricked API) to scanned repositories -> update database
+- [ ] Add more complex regex system to match more repo urls
 - [ ] Add sorting based on different filters for programs and repositories
 - [ ] Build frontend with Vue